 Doctors often prescribe copper gluconate as a treatment for copper deficiencies.
 While many people do not take in enough copper through diet alone, experiencing a true copper deficiency is rare.
 However, because copper plays a role in melanin formation, low copper levels can cause prematurely graying hair.
 This link between copper and hair graying suggests that copper gluconate could help in reducing hair graying due to a copper deficiency.

-Helping to Maintain the Structure of the Hair Shaft
+Helping Maintain the Structure of the Hair Shaft

-Copper also plays an essential role in maintaining the structure of the hair shaft, which is the visible portion of the hair extending out of the skin.
+Copper also plays an essential role in maintaining the structure of the hair shaft, which is the visible portion of the hair that extends out of the skin.
 The overall health and structure of this shaft contribute to the appearance of your hair and its strength against breakage.
-Research suggests the presence of copper in the hair follicle may influence the formation of the hair fiber shaft.
-As a result, using a copper gluconate serum should indirectly promote hair shaft strength and structure.
+Research suggests that the presence of copper in the hair follicles may influence the formation of the hair fiber shaft.
+As a result, using Divi’s Scalp Serum featuring copper gluconate should indirectly promote hair shaft strength and structure.

 Synthesizing and Stabilizing Collagen

 Copper is involved in synthesizing several skin proteins in the extracellular matrix, including collagen.
 Collagen can improve your hair in a few different ways.
-Collagen consists mainly of three amino acids: proline, glycine, and hydroxyproline.
+First, collagen gives your body access to the amino acids necessary to build hair.
+Collagen consists mainly of three amino acids: proline, glycine and hydroxyproline.
 Proline is one of the main components in keratin, a protein that strengthens hair and enhances its appearance.

-Next, collagen can fight damage to your hair follicles caused by free radicals, which are harmful compounds resulting from stress, pollutants and environmental contaminants.
-These compounds damage the hair follicles, but research suggests that collagen can act as an antioxidant to fight free radicals.
+Next, collagen can fight damage to your hair follicles caused by free radicals, which are harmful compounds resulting from stress, pollutants, and environmental contaminants.
+These compounds damage the hair follicles, but research suggests collagen can provide the antioxidants needed to fight free radicals.